Middlebury College Lands

 Jackson Lands

-Another part of the College lands is the 377-acre Jackson Lands in Cornwall just west of campus.
+Although this is a private residence, the 377-acre Jackson Lands in Cornwall serves as a research and educational resource.
 Generously gifted to the College in 2012, the woods, fields, and ponds provide a multitude of educational, wildlife conservation, and agricultural uses.
-A property report can be found here.

-- Shrubland bird management
+- Shrubland Bird Management

-- No tree harvesting
+- No Tree Harvesting

-- Flying Squirrel nesting boxes
+- Flying Squirrel Nesting Boxes

 Please note that this property is not open to the public, which includes Middlebury College staff, students, and faculty.
 Absolutely no visitation without permission.
 No hunting or horses allowed on the premises.
-For more information, contact the lands@middlebury.edu.
+For more information, contact lands@middlebury.edu.

 Stephen C. Trombulak Nature Sanctuary

 The nature sanctuary is managed to conserve wildlife habitat, natural communities, wetlands functions and other ecosystem services.
 The area is primarily a place for nature, yet important human uses include teaching, research, nature connection and wildlife viewing.
-Read more about the Sanctuary.

 Hunting on Middlebury College Lands